Loss aversion: Neural aspect

-Individual differences in loss aversion are related to variables such as age, gender, and genetic factors affecting thalamic norepinephrine transmission, as well as neural structure and activities.
+Individual differences in loss aversion are related to variables such as age, gender, and genetic factors, all of which affect thalamic norepinephrine transmission, as well as neural structure and activities.
 Outcome anticipation and ensuing loss aversion involve multiple neural systems, showing functional and structural individual variability directly related to the actual outcomes of choices.
 In a study, adolescents and adults are found to be similarly loss-averse on behavioural level but they demonstrated different underlying neural responses to the process of rejecting gambles.
 Although adolescents rejected the same proportion of trials as adults, adolescents displayed greater caudate and frontal pole activation than adults to achieve this.
 These findings suggest a difference in neural development during the avoidance of risk.
 It is possible that adding affectively arousing factors (e.g. peer influences) may overwhelm the reward-sensitive regions of the adolescent decision making system leading to risk-seeking behaviour.
 On the other hand, although men and women did not differ on their behavioural task performance, men showed greater neural activation than women in various areas during the task.
 Loss of striatal dopamine neurons is associated with reduced risk-taking behaviour.
 Acute administration of D2 dopamine agonists may cause an increase in risky choices in humans.
 This suggests dopamine acting on stratum and possibly other mesolimbic structures can modulate loss aversion by reducing loss prediction signalling.